(updated 06/01/2026)

 Section 3.
 The Political Outreach Committee shall

-• Formulate mechanisms to effectively and regularly communicate with the membership of the organization.
+- Formulate mechanisms to effectively and regularly communicate with the organization’s membership, including publishing the Panorama newsletter and maintaining a social media presence.

-• Ascertain the concerns of Association members eligible to vote with regard to terms and conditions of employment and submit a report to the Executive Board and the Negotiations Committee prior to the start of negotiations.
+- Work with the Negotiations Committee to ascertain the concerns of Association members eligible to vote with regard to terms and conditions of employment and submit a report to the Executive Board prior to the start of negotiations.

 Section 5.
 The Research and Records Committee shall

-Be composed of five (5) voting members of the Association appointed by the Executive Board.
-The chair shall be elected by and from the membership of the committee on or before June 5th.
+- Be composed of four (4) voting members of the Association appointed by the Executive Board and the Secretary, who serves as chair.

 Section 6.
 The Negotiations Committee shall

-• Be composed of at least five (5) voting members of the Association.
+- Be composed of at least five (5) voting members of the Association.
+One (1) member shall be the Chair of the Grievance Committee.
 Two (2) members shall be elected.
 The other members shall be appointed by the Executive Board.
 Appointed members will include at least one (1) fiscal year employee and at least one (1) academic year employee.
 The chair shall be elected by the members of the committee on or before June 5th.

-• Draft a contract proposal to present to the College after receiving the report of the Internal Communication Committee.
+- Draft a contract proposal to present to the College.

-• Present a report outlining the broad goals of the negotiations proposal to the Executive Board.
+- Present a report outlining the broad goals of the negotiation proposal to the Executive Board.

-• Present the proposed Collective Bargaining Agreement to the Executive Board for authorization of the ratification process.
+- Present the proposed Collective Bargaining Agreement to the Executive Board and then the General Membership for authorization of the ratification process.

 Section 7.
 The Grievance Committee shall